Kneesnap/FrogLord/resources/documentation/games/greatquest/modding-guide.md

 # Frogger: The Great Quest Modding Guide
 This guide will go over the basics of creating mods for Frogger: The Great Quest.
-Please ensure read the [setup guide](./modding-setup-guide.md) before following this guide.
+Please make sure to read the [setup guide](./modding-setup-guide.md) before following this guide.
 If you are just trying to install mods, navigate [here](installing-mods.md) instead.
+> [!NOTE]
-**NOTE:** This guide is specific to Frogger: The Great Quest, and the information here may not be valid for other games.
+> This guide is specific to Frogger: The Great Quest, and the information here may not be valid for other games.

-## 1) An introduction to the proper way of making mods.
+## 1) Creating mods the proper way
 As mentioned in the [setup guide](./modding-setup-guide.md), each mod gets its own folder.
 Create a folder with the desired mod name at `<root folder>\<name of mod>`.
 This folder is known as the "mod folder" (not to be confused with the root folder established in the setup guide.)